wolverineav/staticblog/content/tech/kafka-tls-record-size-exceeded.md

 optional step.
 Depending on your use case, you may be fine with skipping that step.

-In my case, I knew all the client were on the internal subnet, they all used self-signed certificate and they would always have one and only one certificate as its identity.
-So there will not be disambiguity about which certificate to send based on the known CA list.
+In my case, we knew all the client were on the internal subnet, they all used self-signed certificate and they would always have _one and only one_ certificate as its identity.
+There will not be ambiguity at the client side about which certificate to send based on the known CA certificates list.

-So I could unilaterally decide to skip the optional step.
+So we could unilaterally decide to skip the optional step; YMMV.
 But how do we do that exactly?

 ## Solution

 ### KIP-519 Make SSL context/engine configuration extensible

 Luckily, the developers of Kafka were aware of this requirement based on growing use cases in matured enterprise environments.
-They already had a feature in the works, which was not released yet, but was available if you built a Kafka distribution from the trunk branch on _git_.
+They already had <cite>a feature in the works [^5]</cite>, which was not released yet, but was available if you built a Kafka distribution from git.

 ```java
 diff --git a/clients/src/main/java/org/apache/kafka/common/security/ssl/DefaultSslEngineFactory.java b/clients/src/main/java/org/apache/kafka/common/security/ssl/DefaultSslEn